ni/monodrive-documentation/docs/LV_client/sensors/mono_imu.md

 ### Description

-Reads and process the data stream for the IMU senso.
+Reads and process the data stream for the IMU sensor.
 Outputs the IMU data in a cluster.

 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs

-- **error in (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs